The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: The optical correlations

 \subsection{The distance from the Gold fundamental plane}

-Following \cite{dainotti2021b}, we test if the fundamental plane can be a discriminant between classes.
-Thus, we compute the distance of any GRB class from the plane identified by the Gold sample for both corrected and uncorrected GRBs via a z-score calculation, which is defined as
+Following \cite{dainotti2021b}, we test if the fundamental plane can be a discriminant between classes within the W07 samples.
+In each 2D and 3D sample, we compute the distance of any GRB class from the plane identified by the Gold sample for both corrected and uncorrected GRBs via calculating a z-score, which is defined as